P1sec/QCSuper/README.md

 You can use QCSuper with an USB modem exposing a Diag port using the `--usb-modem <device>` option, where `<device>` is the name of the pseudo-serial device on Linux (such as `/dev/ttyUSB0`, `/dev/ttyHS2` and other possibilites) or of the COM port on Windows (such as `COM3`).

-Please note that you need to use QCSuper as root in order to be able to talk with a serial port on Linux, except if you have changed your filesystem privileges.
+Please note that you need to use QCSuper as root in order to be able to use this mode, notably for handling serial port interference.

 If you don't know which devices under `/dev` exposes the Diag port, you may have to try multiple of these.
-You can try to auto-detect it by stopping the ModemManager daemon, and using the following command: `sudo ModemManager --debug 2>&1 | grep -i 'port is QCDM-capable'` then Ctrl-C.
+You can try to auto-detect it by stopping the ModemManager daemon (`sudo systemctl stop ModemManager`), and using the following command: `sudo ModemManager --debug 2>&1 | grep -i 'port is QCDM-capable'` then Ctrl-C.

 Please note that if you're not able to use your device with for example ModemManager in first place, it is likely that it is not totally setup and that it will not work neither with QCSuper.
 A few possible gotchas are: